What is Leah Remini's Net Worth and Salary?

 Personal Life

-Remini married actor Angelo Pagán on July 19, 2003, at the Four Seasons Hotel in Las Vegas, and they welcomed daughter Sofia on June 16, 2004.
-Pagán also has 3 sons from a previous marriage.
-Leah and Angelo appeared on their own TLC reality show, "Leah Remini: It's All Relative" from 2014 to 2015.
-The show ran for 26 episodes and featured appearances from several of Leah's relatives, including mother Vicki, stepfather George, and sister Shannon.
+Remini married actor Angelo Pagán on July 19, 2003, at the Four Seasons Hotel in Las Vegas.
+They welcomed daughter Sofia on June 16, 2004.
+Pagán also has three sons from a previous marriage.
+Leah and Angelo appeared on their own TLC reality show, "Leah Remini: It's All Relative," from 2014 to 2015.
+The show ran for 26 episodes and featured appearances from several of Leah's relatives, including her mother Vicki, stepfather George, and sister Shannon.
+Unfortunately, in late August 2024 Leah filed for divorce after 21 years of marriage.

 Remini enjoys philanthropic work and supports CHILD USA, Donors Choose, St. Jude Children's Research Hospital, Wounded Warrior Project, and many other charitable organizations.